navipartner/npcore-partners/Documentation/public/entertainment/ticket/tutorial/TicketDesigner.md

 # Ticket Designer

-This article will go though the **Ticket Designers** functionalities and the procedure for creating a new ticket.
+This article will go though the **Ticket Designer** functionalities and the procedure for creating a new ticket.

 ## Shortcut Keys and Tools